 So far, for the most part U.S. carriers have taken a ‘no big deal’ approach to the low cost trans-Atlantic fares.
-Delta Air Lines Inc. (NYSE:DALC) President Glen Hauenstein said he believed the routes were “probably the least impactful” of a number of headwinds in that market, in the short term.”
+Delta Air Lines Inc. (NYSE:DALB) President Glen Hauenstein said he believed the routes were “probably the least impactful” of a number of headwinds in that market, in the short term.”

 Looking Toward The Future